StimulCross/donation-alerts/packages/auth/README.md

 });
 ```

-Check the [StaticAuthProvider](https://stimulcross.github.io/donation-alerts/classes/auth.StaticAuthProvider.html) and [RefreshingAuthProvider](https://stimulcross.github.io/donation-alerts/classes/auth.RefreshingAuthProvider.html) documentation pages to see the full list of available properties and methods.
+For a complete list of available methods and properties, please refer to the [StaticAuthProvider](https://stimulcross.github.io/donation-alerts/classes/auth.StaticAuthProvider.html) and [RefreshingAuthProvider](https://stimulcross.github.io/donation-alerts/classes/auth.RefreshingAuthProvider.html) documentation.

 ---

-For more information check the [documentation](https://stimulcross.github.io/donation-alerts/modules/auth.html).
+For more detailed information, please refer to the [documentation](https://stimulcross.github.io/donation-alerts/modules/auth.html).